2024 Individual Support Grant Recipients Announced

 1950: The Irascibles

-In 1950 Gottlieb organizes a protest against an exhibition jury at the Metropolitan Museum of Art, through which Gottlieb and his colleagues, including Mark Rothko, became known as "The Irascibles."
+In 1950, Gottlieb organized a protest against an exhibition jury at the Metropolitan Museum of Art, through which Gottlieb and his colleagues, including Mark Rothko, became known as "The Irascibles."
 The group is pictured below in the famous Life Magazine photo taken by Nina Leen.

 Irascibles photo for Life Magazine, November 24, 1950.
 Photographer: Nina Leen.
-Gottlieb is pictured in the top row, second from left.
+Gottlieb is pictured in the back row, second from left.
 Rothko is pictured in the front row, seated at the right.

 The Gottlieb/Rothko Friendship